Projected transverse momentum resummation in top-antitop pair production at LHC: Resummation

 where the unit vector $\vec{n}$ characterises the flight direction of one of the colliding protons.
 Since the value of $q_{\tau}$ only concerns the magnitude of the projected component, the calculation with either $+$ or $-$ sign in Eqs.~\eqref{eq:def:qTout}-\eqref{eq:def:qTin} gives the same result.
 In order to determine the azimuthal distribution $\dPhittbar$, it is worth noting that in the vicinity of $\dPhittbar\to\pi $, we are able to perform the expansion in $\dphittbar\equiv(\pi-\dPhittbar)\sim\lamtau$,

 In this work, only the leading kinematical effects will be taken into account, such that the azimuthal spectrum can be calculated from the results on $q_{\mathrm{T,out}}$,

-It merits noting that since the $\dphittbar$ spectrum is directly proportional to the differential distribution of $q_{\mathrm{T,out}}$ in the leading power approximation, the AATs from the impact space representation of $\done\sigma_{\ttbar}/\done\dphittbar$ are also tamed due to Eq.~\eqref{eq:InvFT:F}, and thus will not introduce azimuthally asymmetric singularities to the $\dphittbar$ spectrum after completing the inverse Fourier transformation.
-This behaviour justifies the application of the resummation schemes in Tab.~\ref{tab:methods:res_accuracy} and also the R(a)GE framework in Eqs.~\eqref{eq:xs:NJ0:res}-\eqref{eq:M2PS:NJ0:gg:res} onto the $\dphittbar$ distribution.
+As demonstrated in Sec.~\ref{sec:res:log:sing}, all $q_{\tau}$ associated observables are free of azimuthal asymmetric divergences in momentum space and so are the spectra of $q_{\mathrm{T,out}}$, $ q_{\mathrm{T,in}}$, and $\dphittbar$.
+This justifies our application of the resummation schemes in Tab.~\ref{tab:methods:res_accuracy} and also the R(a)GE framework in Eqs.~\eqref{eq:xs:NJ0:res}-\eqref{eq:M2PS:NJ0:gg:res} during the calculation.